 API Stability Preview

-The workerQueryTracingState() GraphQL query field is used to get the list of keys used to select queries for tracing workers.
+The workerQueryTracingState() GraphQL query field is used to get a list of keys used to select queries for tracing workers.
 This is a preview and subject to change.

 Syntax